 - Choose the type: Microsoft Graph

-- Check Active, if this new user directory should be activated directly
+- Toggle Activate directory, if this new user directory should be activated directly

 Fill out the fields on each tab as detailed below.